m3g/M3GTools/examples/gmd3D/README.md

 (Figures made with VMD, using the "QuickSurf" representation for the grid).

-In the figure of the left above, from blue to red see the position that contribute more to the hydrogen-bonding peak of the MDDF, because each point is colored by its B-factor.
+In the figure of the left above, from blue to red we see the positions that contribute more to the hydrogen-bonding peak of the MDDF, because each point is colored by its B-factor.
 In the figure of the center we show which type of protein atom is involved in the interactions (red: Oxygen, white: Hydrogen), and thus the